benbalter/open-source-for-government/index.md

 #### GPL (Copyleft)

 Another large class of licenses are called "Copyleft" licenses.
-They seek to use copyright law to ensure
+They seek to use copyright law to ensure that source code remains in the public domain by requiring that derivative works of a copyleft licensed project be released under the same (or compatible) conditions.

-Releasing the project under GPL is done simply by (1) including the text of the license within the repository, (2) posting a boilerplate statement at the top of the main file that notes the licenses and releases subsequent distributors from liability, and (3) noting the license within the project's documentation.
+Releasing the project under GPL is done simply by:

+1. Including the text of the license within the repository,
+2. Posting a boilerplate statement at the top of the main file that notes the licenses and releases subsequent distributors from liability, and
+3. Noting the license within the project's documentation.

-### Derivative Works
+##### Derivative Works

+Any derivative work of a copyleft licensed projects must be released under the same or similar terms.
+Some popular copyleft licensed projects are WordPress and Drupal, two popular content management systems, both of which are licensed under the GPL.

+A derivative work is a legal term of art, but in layman's terms, is any work that requires the former to function.
+So, in the above example a Drupal or Wordpress theme, plugin or module, which theoretically could not stand alone from the original, would be considered a derivative work if it uses the CMS's API.
+A stand alone CMS inspired by, but completely unrelated to (say written in a different language), however, would most likely not be considered derivative and could be licensed under any license.

+The term derivative work also applies, more traditionally to forks and improvements upon the original codebase for which the above logic still applies.
+If I take the WordPress core files, change one line, and then distribute it, I am still bound by the terms of the GPL.

+#### Distribution Requirement

+Note however, the terms of the GPL don't kick into affect until the software is *distributed*.
+In that sense, an agency can take a GPL'd piece of software (say Drupal), expand upon it (e.g., by writing a module to produce custom functionality), and are not required to distribute it (e.g., the module may remain closed source).

+Once the module is distributed however (e.g., posted online, shared with others outside the organization), the GPL requirements kick in and it must be licensed under the term so of the GPL.

+### Dual Licensing

+Some projects may be dual licensed.
+This is most often the case when something is offered to the public under the terms of both the GPL **and** and another license such as MIT.
+In this sense, most developers would chose the less restrictive MIT flavor for their project.
+However, if I have an existing GPL'd project and am looking to include the software, having the option to use the project under the GPL is attractive and simplifies under what terms I provide my software to others.
+It also resolves potential incompatibility between your license and the GPL.

+To dual license software, simply note in the project's readme that the file is available under both licenses.
+No additional steps are necessary.
+When downstream developers use the software, they will chose what license they use it under (again, without taking any additional steps).
+This is most often the case with add-on frameworks such as jQuery which are likely to be incorporated in existing projects down stream.

 ### Government-Specific Considerations